-With the new Awakening expansion coming on August 31st, we will have 5 new champions.
-3 of them have already been revealed: Kayn, Master Yi and Norra, the first Legends of Runeterra exclusive championEdit Article
+The new Awakening expansion is coming on August 31st, starting out the Darkin Saga, and with it we will have five new champions for Legends of Runeterra.
+Three of them have already been revealed: Kayn, Master Yi and Norra, the first exclusive Legends of Runeterra expansion.

 Kayn, the Shadow Reaper

 During the Noxus' war against Ionia, the noxians made the decision to use the Ionian's kindness against them.
 To do that, they put children in the front lines of battles.
 Kayn was one of these children.
 After a battle, he was found alone by Zed, who saw in the kid potential to be one of his disciples, turning him against his own country.

 Kayn was trained by the Shadow Order, became a specialist in all weapon types and magic and was Zed's most loyal follower.
 Because he was so trustworthy, he was sent on a mission to seek a special weapon that the noxians had found.
 There were rumors that it consumed those that tried to use it and was so dangerous that it was bound and covered.
 Kayn intercepted the noxians that carried the artifact and his arrogance made him grab the weapon.
 The weapon, a Darkin called Rhaast, tried to consume him, but he was strong and resisted, putting both of them in an unique situation: either Kayn resists and defeats Rhaast or he fails and Rhaast defeats him.

 In League of Legends, Kayn is a jungler that can work as an assassin or a bruiser, depending on which path you choose.
 Throughout the match, the player can choose between letting Rhaast win or Kayn, which in this case becomes the Shadow Assassin.